Mmo-kali/mmokali.github.io/README.md

 # PROFILE
 * * *
 As a passionate Cyber Security student, I thrive as a dedicated team player, demonstrating proven leadership abilities alongside effective communication skills.
 I am eager to leverage my talents and learning journey to contribute meaningfully within the Cyber Security realm.I've been doing everything I can to improve my skills and gain exposure, and have produced and released content(see below).
-Thank you for reviewing my portfolio
+Thank you for reviewing my portfolio.

 # EDUCATION